tiffix1/ISU-CDC-Handbook/README.md

 ## Scenarios and Anomalies
 The CDCs scenarios vary but usuallly include an active directory server, a database, a web application, a client, an application that connects to the database, and some sort of custom application.
 Over the years the versions of operating systems have  changed but typically use a combination of older Ubuntu versions such as 16, 20.04, as well as Alma 8 or 9, Windows 10 and Windows Server 16.
-Moreover the scenarios
+Moreover, throughout the attack phase the green team leader releases anomolies which consists of a variety of tasks that teams can complete for additional points

 ## Red Team, Fire Drills, and Social Engineering
 ## Competition Network and Environment